baileywall/email_application/README.md

 The only thing that needs to be installed for the application to work is Node.js.

+In order for the application to work, you must set the respective API tokens sent to you by email in `config.json`.

 Once Node is installed, the application can be started by running `node server.js` on the command line.

+NOTE that because of strict authentication requirements of send addresses, the emails to either client will only send if from field is `bailey@waffles.biz` (a custom domain I created for this exercise).

 ## design decisions